Caroline Mécary

-Caroline Mécary (born 16 April 1963) is a French lawyer as well as a politician of the Greens party (also known as Europe Écologie Les Verts or EELV) in France.
+Caroline Mécary (born 16 April 1963) is a French lawyer as well as a politician of the France Unbowed (also known as La France Insoumise or LFI) in France.
 She is also an active member of the Regional council of Île-de-France.
 A staunch supporter of LGBT rights and gay marriage, Caroline Mécary is also the co-founder of the Copernic Foundation.

 She is the NUPES candidate in Paris's 7th constituency in the 2022 French legislative election.

 Biography

 Born in Paris on 16 April 1963 to Christiane Roux, a painter from a cultured family of Saint-Étienne and Boulos El Mekari, a Maronite Christian who worked as the executive director of a computer company.
 She acquired his French nationality in 1968.
 Her father died when she was 13 years old.

 Professional career

 Having completed law school in Nanterre, Caroline Mécary took up a job at Télédiffusion de France for one year (1988–1989).
 She then went on to take the bar in Paris, becoming a barrister in 1991.
 While she specialized in copyrights for writers and artists, she also taught media law at Sorbonne University of Paris I and Paris XII during 1994-1997.
 In 1993, she established her own law firm.
-She is a member of the French union of lawyers and was also a member of the Bar association of Paris from 2005 until 2007.
+She is a member of the French union of lawyers and was also a member of the Council of the Bar association of Paris from 2005 until 2007.

 Since 1993, she has been a member of GISTI (groupe d'information et de soutien des immigrés), an association which defends the human rights of immigrants.